mauriciopaiva12/Information-Collector-v1.0/README.md

 <p>

 Some libraries are needed, such as: socket, sys, dns.resolver, time, requests.<br />
-To install them, just copy and paste the following codes into the terminal, remembering that each version of the pip corresponds to a version of python.
+To install them, just copy and paste the following codes into the terminal, remembering that each version of the pip corresponds to a version of python.<br />
+Installations can be done by running the script from the 'Installation required' folder.
+The existing file is currently executable on Linux only.

 </p>